-Puget Sound Autumn Activities in 2020
+Puget Sound Autumn Activities

 - Going to a small pumpkin farm, taking a stroll, picking a pumpkin, and carving it.
-I may add to this fun by trying to transport the thing home on my e-bike.
-We’ll see.

 - Taking a walk in the fall leaves.
 I’m going to force myself to get outside on a lovely autumn day, find a park, and do some serious leaf-stomping this year.

 - Turkey Trots: In Person or Virtual: I hate to say it, but I’ve not used this “opportunity” to get into better shape.
 But it’s time to start.
 I can do a virtual turkey trot at turtle-pace without feeling any shame.

 - Craft Shows and Fairs.
 Get an early start on your holiday shopping with craft fairs that start in Autumn.

 - Trying to go to a local park to try to view the salmon.
 In Kitsap county, WSU usually holds salmon tours.
 This year, they’re hosting virtual events, but that doesn’t stop one from going to try to view the salmon on your own.